Discovery of a Proto-White Dwarf with a Massive Unseen Companion: Analysis

 With all the datasets assembled, we finally perform joint fitting where we add all the log-likelihoods and the associated log-priors, and maximize the resulting likelihood using \texttt{emcee}.
 Each dataset constrains different stellar and orbital parameters in a distinct way.
 The spectroscopic fit constrains $T_{\mathrm{eff}}$, $\log g$, [Fe/H] independent of extinction.
 The lightcurve and RV fits also constrain $\log g$ and radius of the primary independent of extinction, and also constrain $M_{2}$, inclination.
 The photometric fit is most sensitive to extinction and constrains $T_{\mathrm{eff}}$, $\log g$, [Fe/H], $R$, $E(B-V)$.

-We explore two solutions centered around the two local minima we found from the initial spectrophotometric fitting.
-The result from the combined fit is shown in Fig.~\ref{fig:bosz_fit} and Fig.~\ref{fig:rvlc}.
-Looking at the final fits to the lightcurve and based on the theoretical expectations and empirical data on such binary systems (e.g., Fig.~\ref{fig:M_P}) we present the solution with the lower extinction value as the fiducial solution.
-The results are tabulated in Table.~\ref{tab:res}.
-We explain this choice further in Sec.\ref{sec:discussion}.
+We explore two solutions, centered around the two local minima we found from the initial spectrophotometric fitting in Sec.~\ref{subsec:Stellar_Param} separately.
+The solution with the lower extinction value results in a primary mass of 0.18 M$_{\odot}$ and temperature of $\sim 8500$K, while the solution with higher extinction value results in primary mass of 0.35 M$_{\odot}$ and temperature of $\sim$ 10000 K. Looking at the final fits to the lightcurve and based on the theoretical expectations and empirical data on such binary systems we present the solution with the lower extinction value as the fiducial solution.
+We explain this choice in Sec.~\ref{subsec:comp}.

+The results are tabulated in Table.~\ref{tab:res} and the combined fit is shown in Fig.~\ref{fig:bosz_fit} and Fig.~\ref{fig:rvlc}.
 The posterior distributions for stellar parameters are shown in Fig. \ref{fig:corner_lowebv}.
 The mass of the primary is found to be $M_1$ = 0.18 M$_{\odot}$ and the mass of the secondary to be $M_2$ = 1.19 M$_{\odot}$, with 1$\sigma$ upper limit of 1.41 M$_{\odot}$ and 3$\sigma$ lower limit around 0.9 M$_{\odot}$ as shown in Fig.~\ref{fig:M2}, suggesting a massive WD or a neutron star companion.
 The 1-sigma errors reported are calculated at 16th and 84th percentile of the posterior distributions.